AdithSoragu/adithsoragu/README.md

 🚀 **What I’m Working On**

 * VLSI and FPGA-based system design projects
-* MIPS Processor using Vivdo
+* MIPS Processor using Vivado
 * Data visualization and analytics projects using Power BI
 * System-level problem solving and debugging